-RACHEL KRAMER (she/her), received her B.A. in psychology from Montclair State University, M.A. from American University, and earned her Ph.D. in clinical psychology at the University of North Dakota in 2018.
+RACHEL KRAMER (she/her), is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco.
+She received her B.A. in psychology from Montclair State University, M.A. from American University, and earned her Ph.D. in clinical psychology at the University of North Dakota in 2018.
 She also completed a postdoctoral fellowship and started her professional career as faculty at Cincinnati Children's Hospital Medical Center.
 There, she received extensive training in Family Based Treatment (FBT).
 At UCSF, Dr. Kramer provides FBT during outpatient treatment and FBT-informed care to youth and families admitted to the Adolescent Medicine unit at Benioff Children's for medical complications related to their eating disorder.
 On top of eating disorder treatment, Dr. Kramer also developed a transdiagnostic DBT-informed skills group for youth and families seeking care UCSF.
 Her research interests range from evaluating protective factors (such as body appreciation and self-compassion) against eating disorder development, assessing factors that impact eating disorder treatment and symptom severity (perceived caregiver burden, weight stigma/weight status), and the impact of eating disorders on families.
 She is an active member of the Academy for Eating Disorders where she co-facilitates the FBT in Higher Levels of Care Consultation Group.